 4 Adapted from Beyoncé Knowles, ‘All Night’, from album Lemonade, 2016

-Lynne Kouassi works across various media such as installations, instructed performances and artist books, bringing deeply intimate and highly conceptual gestures together to cultivate subtlety and sensitivity.
-She graduated with a BA with distinction in Fine Art from the University of the Arts Zürich CH in 2015 and is currently completing her MFA in Fine Art at Goldsmiths, University of London UK.
+Lynne Kouassi works across various media such as installations, instructed performances and artist books.
+By bringing intimate feelings and formal precision together, she explores the relationship of proximity and formality and strives for the cultivation of sensitivity.
+She graduated with a BA with distinction in Fine Art from the University of the Arts Zurich CH in 2015 and is currently completing her MFA Fine Art at Goldsmiths, University of London UK.